pranabdas/espresso/docs/setup/install.md

 it should detect the system configuration automatically, in case you don't get what you want, try the various configuration `flags` with configure.

-:::danger
+:::caution

-Note that certain programs/utilities bundled with Quantum Espresso might not work correctly in parallel compilation, so we may need serial compilation for them.
-We can set that by `./configure --disable-parallel`.
+Note that certain programs/utilities bundled with Quantum Espresso might not work correctly in parallel compilation, so we may need serial compilation for them by `./configure --disable-parallel` option if parallel option is automatically detected.

 :::